gamesbook/pyprototypr/docs/source/basic_concepts.rst

 `↑ <table-of-contents_>`_

 You will be using **protograf** to write what is termed a **script** i.e. a recipe or list of instructions that are stored in a file.

-These instructions are used to define a game board, a set of cards or tiles, or any other, similar, regular graphical design of your choice.
+A script's instructions are used to define a game board, a set of cards or tiles, or any other, similar, regular graphical design of your choice.

 You will then use Python to "run" the script.
 Python will take the file you have written, and step through it, line by line, from top to bottom,